Programs and Policies

 The School of Business offers the Bachelor of Science in Business (B.S. in Business) degree with majors in the following areas:

-- Business Administration (available at Parkland College and online)
+- Business Administration (available only at Parkland College)

 All EIU students who are in good academic standing are eligible to declare their intended major offered by the School of Business.